All news

 Nico D'Estais

 There are now around thirty cafés in France and around the world, as well as a coffee brand.
-All profits from sales are used to finance the hiring of new cheerful team members on permanent contracts in the café-restaurants.
+All profits from sales are used to finance the hiring - on permanent contracts - of new, soon-to-be joyfulteam members in these café-restaurants.

-The boat is used to promote Café Joyeux, encourage people to visit the establishments and sell more coffee.
-It is a very virtuous project.
+The boat is used to promote Café Joyeux, encourage people to visit the cafes and to sell more coffee.
+It is a virtuous, mindful project.

-Café Joyeux does not contribute a single euro to the sporting project, which is financed by partners.
-The most generous are Ibis, Nestlé and Castorama.
+Café Joyeux itself does not contribute a single euro to the sporting project which is financed by partners.
+The most significant are Ibis, Nestlé and Castorama.

-The project took on a new dimension with IMOCA, but the principle was already the same in Class40.
+The project took on a new dimension with IMOCA, but the principle was already well established in Class40.

 Vendée Globe :